Skip to content

 Many areas of our parks fall within and have helped to preserve the natural floodplains of our river valleys.
 We expect to see these park areas in flood during the winter months and the planting and habitat management that we do around these areas take account for this.

-The Floodplain Forest Nature Reserve, Stony Stratford Nature Reserve and the Mill Fields at Stony Stratford flood with water from the River Great Ouse and much of our parkland in Simpson, Woughton and Woolstone floods from the River Ouzel.
+The Floodplain Forest Nature Reserve, Stony Stratford Nature Reserve and the Mill Fields at Stony Stratford flood with water from the River Great Ouse and Ouzel Valley Park which includes Simpson, Woughton and Woolstone floods from the River Ouzel.
 This means that part of the parks and paths are inaccessible at times during the year.
 This is normal and it means that the floodplains are doing their job.
 We wouldn’t have such large beautiful parks in MK if it weren’t for their purpose of accommodating floodwater.

 Keep an eye on local weather forecasts so that you know when heavy rainfall is likely.
 You may have to change your route if part of the park that you usually visit is in flood.
 Do not enter the water under any circumstances and ensure dogs are kept on a lead away from the water’s edge as there may be hidden dangers underneath the water.
 If you see someone in trouble in the water, please call 999.